Abstract Submission Deadline: October 2, 2014

-RMOUG Training Days is hailed as the largest and best grass-roots regional Oracle User group conference.
-The major reason for this is the high caliber of the people who present.
-This year we have revamped the first day of the conference into a half-day of two hour “deep-dive” presentations.
+RMOUG Training Days is hailed as the largest and best grassroots regional Oracle user group conference.
+The major reason for this is the high caliber of the presenters.
+The first day of the conference is a half-day of two-hour deep-dive and hands-on presentations.
 There will be no additional fee to any attendee who has registered for the full conference pass.
 We are looking for some great presentations to headline this special offering to our attendees.
 The presentations for the second and third days of the conference will be one hour in length, as we’ve successfully held in the past.

 We invite you to submit an abstract(s) on the following topics:

-Any design and/or development in any Business Intelligence environment—including data warehousing, multidimensional data models and other OLAP (OnLine Analytical Processing), and vendor suites requiring programming.
-Examples include Oracle Business Intelligence Extended Edition (OBIEE), Oracle Warehouse Builder, and the various flavors of the Hyperion suite.
+Any design and/or development in any Business Intelligence environment—including data warehousing, multidimensional data models and other OLAP (online analytical processing), and vendor suites requiring programming.
+Examples include Oracle Business Intelligence Extended Edition (OBIEE), Hyperion/EPM, Essbase, ODT, ETL/ELT, Oracle Warehouse Builder, etc.

-Database Administration concepts and techniques for database management systems including Oracle, DB2, Sybase, Data Modeling, SQL Server, and MySQL.
-Topics can range from backup/recovery, security, hardware, software administration, even single sign on, Oracle Identity Management, and firewalls.
+Database administration concepts and techniques for database management systems, including Oracle, DB2, Sybase, data modeling, SQL Server, PostgreSQL, and MySQL.
+Topics can range from backup/recovery, security, hardware, software administration, single sign-on, Oracle Identity Management, and firewalls.

 Database Tools of the Trade